pgrit/SeeSharp/README.md

 - DiffuseBSDF: either with a constant color or a texture, roughness is ignored
 - PrincipledBSDF: roughly mapped to our GenericMaterial, which currently ignores SSS, sheen, and clearcoat.
-Also, only the BaseColor can be textured at the moment
+Also, only BaseColor and roughness can be textured at the moment
 - Emission: mapped to a diffuse black body emitter
 - The viewport preview color and roughness, if all else fails